CMPUT301W20T21/InstantCab/README.md

   * This Authorization was built with the assistance of https://firebase.google.com/docs/auth/android/password-auth from the "Sign in a user with an email address and password" section part 3

+  * The QR code Generation was built using https://demonuts.com/generate-qr-code/ and edited to fit the code

+  * The QR code Scanner was built using https://demonuts.com/scan-barcode-qrcode/ and edited to fit the code

+  * Email check is used with assistance of https://www.geeksforgeeks.org/check-email-address-valid-not-java/

  ## References under author `lshang`